ItsZeusBro/MagicSpells/README.md

-# Wild and Wonderful World of Magic Spells
+# Wild and Wonderful World of Matchic Spells

 These are Regex pattern matching spells for very specific tasks that are also pretty general.